ivogeorg/attach_shelf/README.md

 3. There is no visual change to the robot, that is, anything like lifting its top up toward the shelf/cart above it.
    ![RB1 moving with cart on top](assets/rvb1_moving_with_cart.png)
    ![RB1 moving with cart on top](assets/rb1_moving_with_cart-1.png)
+4. Interestingly enough, the shelf/cart doesn't have to be on top of the RB1 robot to attach to it.
+It would actually "jump" to position when `elevator_up` is written to.